October 8 -11, 2014

 Children: $ 8.00

 Groups with Reservations: $ 8.00 per person.
-Teachers and bus drivers are admitted free with registered group.
+One teacher for every 15 students and bus drivers are admitted free with registered group.

 Weekdays 9:00 am to 3:30 pm